AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 There is a set of modifiers, which can be used to limit the rule's application area to certain type of content.
 These modifiers can also be combined to cover, for example, both images and scripts.

-> #### Compatibility with different versions of Adguard
+> #### Compatibility with different versions of AdGuard
->  Please note that there is a big difference in how Adguard determines the content type on different platforms.
+>  Please note that there is a big difference in how AdGuard determines the content type on different platforms.
 For browser extensions, content type for every request is provided by browser.
-Adguard for Windows, Mac and Android use following method: first we try to determine the type of request by filename extension.
+AdGuard for Windows, Mac and Android use following method: first we try to determine the type of request by filename extension.
 If the request is not blocked at this stage, the type will be determined using the `Content-Type` header at the beginning of the server response.

 <a id="content-type-modifiers-examples"></a>
 ##### Content type modifiers examples